MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 Based on your workload objectives, identify the key metrics that help measure progress toward your goals.
 Consider metrics related to availability, capacity, and response time.

-- *Availability* is measured by the error rate, which represents the percentage of successful requests.
-For example, a success rate of 99.9 percent of requests is a common target.
+- *Availability*: Avaliability is measured by the error rate, which represents the percentage of successful requests.
+A common target for availability is a success rate of 99.9 percent of requests.
+-

-- *Capacity* is evaluated based on throughput, which refers to the ability to handle a specific number of transactions within a given time period.
+- *Capacity*: Capacity is evaluated based on throughput, which refers to the ability to handle a specific number of transactions within a given time period.
 For instance, an application might need to sustain 100 million transactions per month.

-- *Response time* is assessed by analyzing the response time of the application.
+- *Response time:* Response time is assessed by analyzing the time it takes for the application to respond to a request.
 A common target is a completion rate of 99 percent of sign-in requests in less than 1 second.

 ### Set specific targets